Juan Manuel Fangio

 — Juan Manuel Fangio (Monza 1958) —

-World Championship driving the famous “Silver Arrows” cars of storied Mercedes manager Alfred Neubauer and teamed again with Englishman Sterling Moss.
+third World Championship driving the famous “Silver Arrows” cars of storied Mercedes manager Alfred Neubauer and teamed again with Englishman Sterling Moss.
 The young Sterling idolized his elder mentor, and won the British GP at Aintree in 1955 — the first Briton to capture his home Grand Prix — in a race that Moss has to this day suggested “the Maestro” may have allowed him to win by the scant margin of 0.2 seconds.

 But then came Le Mans.
 Fangio was only indirectly involved in the accident that led to the death of 81 spectators in the 1955 24 Heurs du Mans, yet it marked a turning point in his career nonetheless.
 Mercedes withdrew from auto racing, and there was a real danger of European governments shutting down F1 in the wake of the tragedy.
 Moving on to Ferrari (racing Lancias), Fangio restored Maranello and F1 to its glory after the death of former champion Alberto Ascari by posting six poles in seven races, and winning three of them (with four 2nds) to claim his 4th — and many feel greatest — World Championship.